Micluan41/Disaster-Response/README.md

 'train_classifier_knn.py' has GridSearch and therefore could run for a long time.
 In 'run.py', the code will load the pkl to fetch the model, the default is for 'train_classifier.py'.
 Change the model name in 'run.py' if you want to use the knn classifier in the web app.

+## **Licensing, Authors, and Acknowledgements**
+Thanks to Udacity for the starter code and FigureEight for providing the data set to be used by this project.